Supporting Neurodiversity in the Workplace (Part 1)

 Diversity.
 It’s long been a buzz word flitting and dancing around our sphere like a Ping-Pong desk on a Friday afternoon.
-Over the years, we’ve become more accustomed to it, embraced it, taught to appreciate the varying and far-reaching hues it can come in.
-We see appreciate differences in the individual, in culture, sexuality, gender, physicality and now, even in ways in which we cannot see.
+Over the years, we’ve been encouraged and taught of how to embrace to appreciate the varying and far-reaching hues it can come in.
+We appreciate differences in the individual, in culture, sexuality, gender, physicality and now, even in ways in which we cannot see.

 Neurodiversity.
 What is it?

 Described as a range of differences in brain function and behavioural trains, neurodiversity recognises the nuances people may exhibit in their cognitive capacity; how different brains analyse and process information differently.